 This unique program is designed to support victims of domestic violence who are attempting to leave an abusive situation, but fear for the safety of their companion animals.

 Currently, no local domestic violence shelters offer services to pets.
 We offer a temporary housing option for pets so victims can seek safety for themselves and know their pets are receiving outstanding care and are safe from harm.
 During their stay, all pets will receive complete veterinary care including vaccinations and treatments for illness and injuries.
 Dogs, cats and rabbits can also receive a spay or neuter surgery.
 All services are offered at no cost to the clients within Franklin County.
-In 2013, the Safe Haven for Pets program provided service to 34 individuals and families and coordinated foster care for 56 companion animals.
-Average length of stay for animals in this program was 46 days.
+In 2016, the Safe Haven for Pets program provided service for 57 companion animals.
+Average length of stay for animals in this program was 39 days.

 While you keep yourself safe, we’ll keep your pets secure.